 Do I have to do anything on a daily basis?

 No. Once you have downloaded and installed the agent, there's nothing that you have to do.
-The agent will run on your computer when it determines that there are unused cycles available.
+The agent will run on your device whenever it determines that there is unused processor capacity available.
 When it finishes with a calculation, it will send the completed work to the grid server and then ask the grid server for more work.

 How do I check to see if I have the latest version of the World Community Grid application?